EndPointCorp/end-point-blog/2009/07/14/bucardo-and-truncate-triggers.html.md

 Database added: slave1
 ```

-Before we go any further, let's look at our databases:
+Before we go any further, let’s look at our databases:

 ```bash
 $ bucardo_ctl list dbs